 The main difference between these types is that registration authorities, unlike Primary Registration Authority, cannot accredit other registration authorities and register new certification authorities.
-Moreover, registration authorities do not have the rights to confirm all requests of a subscriber.
+Moreover, the registration authorities do not have the rights to confirm all requests of a subscriber.
 The rights might be limited only to some of all available types23 of certificates.
 Therefore,

-- RAs register subscribers that request for qualified certificates and attribute certificates, in addition, they provide comprehensive information on digital signatures, including the effects of using it, provide information on the types of attributes, enter into a certification services agreement and may sell the certificates and secure devices, - PRA registers registration authorities (RA), notaries and points of the identity and attributes verification of a current or future subscriber; there are no restrictions (apart from the ones that result from the role played in public key infrastructure of CERTUM) imposed on the types of certificates issued to subscribers registered in PRA; additionally, PRA approves of distinguished names (DNs) of current and future registration authorities.
+- RAs register subscribers that request for qualified certificates and attribute certificates, in addition, they provide comprehensive information on digital signatures, including the effects of using it, provide information on the types of attributes, enter into a certification services agreement and may sell the certificates and secure devices, - PRA registers registration authorities (RA), notaries and points of the identity and attributes verification of the current or the future subscriber; there are no restrictions (apart from the ones that result from the role played in public key infrastructure of CERTUM) imposed on the types of certificates issued to the subscribers registered in PRA; additionally, PRA approves distinguished names (DNs) of the current and the future registration authorities.